 After a pleasant couple of hours in Vondelpark, we head out to Museumplein.
 Our travelling style is very much ‘outdoorsy’ – , a lot of walking, admiring the exterior of buildings – rather than spending time inside museums and galleries.
 I may have been tempted by Rijksmuseum had half of it not been closed for renovation.
 We stop to enjoy an al fresco baguette at one of the cafes and people-watch.

-A special mention has to go to the toilets at the Cobra Café… For 50c you get the amusement of hoping that the transparent cubicle doors actually DO go frosted when the door is locked (mine did… I hope).
+A special mention has to go to the toilets at the Cobra Café… For 50c you get the amusement of hoping that the transparent cubicle doors actually DO go frosted when the door is locked.
+Mine did.
+I hope.

 Despite it being our last evening, we can’t face another trek so decide to keep it local with our dinner choice.
 We decide to return to The Old Bell for dinner.
-Food is excellent, and we soon rack up the beers – not too far to stumble home, and no risk of falling into any canal…
+Food is excellent, and we soon rack up the beers – not too far to stumble home, and no risk of falling into the canal.

-It only seems five minutes since we were unpacking our suitcase and saying hello to our new home… now we’re throwing everything back in the case and heading to our real home.
-The hotel was pre-paid, with just the 12e City Tax to pay, and check-out is quick and painless.
-It takes us less than the anticipated time to walk to Leidseplein so we have time for a quick drink and blueberry muffin at the Starbucks on Leidsestraat.
+It seems five minutes since we were unpacking our suitcase and saying hello to our new home.
+Now we’re throwing everything back in the case and heading back to the UK.
+The hotel was pre-paid, so with just the 12€ City Tax to pay check-out is quick and painless.
+It takes us less than the anticipated time to walk to Leidseplein so we have time for a quick drink and blueberry muffin at Leidsestraat.

+Mr Fletche and I had a wonderful weekend; however we were a little underwhelmed by Amsterdam.
+We were disappointed that the city wasn’t a little – well – prettier.
+We may have been spoilt by other cities we’ve visited.
+In many of the squares, the neon lights, happy hour bars and fast-food restaurants spoilt the beautiful architecture.
 On a positive note, we received excellent customer service everywhere we went, and everyone was extremely friendly and spoke perfect English – a special thank you to the lady who tried to assist us when we were wrestling with the map!
 We obviously looked lost!